Dakota

 Dakota is current with dental and hoof care, vaccines, and deworming, and he has a microchip.
 Dakota is looking for an experienced horse person to continue building his confidence and enjoy the cool little guy he is.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
-There are resident dogs, cats, chickens, and mini horses, as well as various wildlife including frequent turkeys and squirrels in and around paddock/pasture areas.
+There are resident dogs, cats, chickens, rabbits, goats, a pig, cows, and mini horses, as well as various wildlife including frequent turkeys, squirrels, rabbits, deer, coyote, and bobcats in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
-Neighbors have weekly gardeners that utilize various power tools, and children that are active in yards adjacent to some stall/paddock areas.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.